 CPP and EI rate max 2022 (as usual) are a little higher.
 Were they somewhat following the inflation rate?
 Not the current rate of inflation, luckily.
 Lots of arguments about how CPP and EI are a tax?
 CPP is the Canada Pension Plan, and EI is Employment Insurance, so now sure what they are getting at.

-One of my most popular posts in 2020 was CPP (Canada Pension Plan) and EI (Employment Insurance) rates for 2020, so I figure I’ll keep going with a winner.
-Interestingly interest in this topic is year round.
+One of my most popular posts in 2021 was CPP (Canada Pension Plan) and EI (Employment Insurance) rates for 2021, so I figure I’ll keep going with a winner.
+Interestingly interest in this topic is year-round.
 CPP and EI rates for 2021 (as usual) are a little higher.

-As we start 2021 (a new year), all of us who receive pay cheques (the Japanese term is Salaryman), get to start paying CPP and EI premiums again.
-Depending on how much you make this might be a short-term issue or a year long pain.
+As we start 2022 (a new year), all who receive paycheques (the Japanese term is Salaryman) get to start paying CPP and EI premiums again.
+Depending on how much you make, this might be a short-term issue or a year-long pain.

 If you pay CPP and EI premiums all year long, don’t worry, this is not for you.
-For those who have an end date for your CPP premiums, read on.
+Read on for those who have an end date for your CPP premiums.

 EI this year is again a bit lower:

 - The maximum insurable earnings for 2022 is $60,300, up from $56,300 in 2021.
 This is the EI maximum insured income for the year.
 If you earn more than this, and claim EI, this is what your benefits will be based on.

 - The rates have remained the same as last year:

 - Workers rate (self-employed folks should research further, or if you live in Quebec) $1.58 per $100 earned.